-agent A program that runs on a server machine to collect, process, or communicate performance information.
-The alert The state of an Alerts metric that has reached a near-critical or critical status.
-An alert is issued by Alerts, triggering an action and informing of a problem that has occurred or is likely to occur within the area sampled by the specific metric.
+A program that runs on a server machine to collect, process, or communicate performance information.
+The agent triggering an action and informing of a problem that has occurred or is likely to occur within the area sampled by the specific metric.